 % aws iam get-account-authorization-details | wc -l 42917

 We could grep this output for RDS, but what exactly would we grep for? “rds:”?
 What about *:* permissions?
 Because of how IAM uses wildcard expansion it’s hard to decompose an exact matching for this permissions set.

 Using a visualization technique that gives us a complete view of an account, we can work backward from RDS, finding out the Principals who can perform which Actions because of what Policies.

 Here’s a view of the account filtered by the RDS service.
 Of our 3 regional teams, APAC and LATAM have full RDS access through two different policies.

 However, João’s question is even more specific - what principals in the environment can execute a specific action, ‘rds-db:connect’.
 Let’s filter the view to show only that Action.

-In a few steps, João can quickly identify which IAM Role can access the database and connect to it with IAM, something that could take hours with native tooling.
+In a few steps, João can quickly identify which AWS IAM Role can access the database and which IAM Users can assume it, something that could take hours with native tooling.